19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 [41/2002]

-(2) Except as provided in section 16(5) or unless the Minister otherwise directs, where an appeal is lodged by a licensee under this section, the licensee shall continue to comply with any licence condition, code of practice, direction, decision or refusal being appealed against, until the determination of the appeal.
+(2) Except as provided in subsection (2A) or section 16(5) or unless the Minister otherwise directs, where an appeal is lodged by a licensee under this section, the licensee shall continue to comply with any licence condition, code of practice, direction, decision, confirmed provisional order or refusal being appealed against, until the determination of the appeal.

+[21/2010 wef 13/09/2010]

+(2A) If any such appeal is made in relation to a provision of a notice under section 19(1)(iii) requiring the payment of a financial penalty and the financial penalty would be payable before the time when the appeal is determined, it need not be paid until that time.

+[21/2010 wef 13/09/2010]

+[41/2002]

 (3) The Minister may determine an appeal under this section by confirming, varying or reversing any decision of the Authority or by amending any licence condition, code of practice or direction affecting the licensee.